CANADA (and U.S.) 2024

 montmorency falls

-On our second day in Quebec we went for a walk around the old town to take in the nice shops and vistas that were on offer.
+On our second day in Québec we went for a walk around the old town to take in the nice shops and vistas that were on offer.

-We started by walking up to the Hotel Frontenac and then went along the Terrasse Dufferin to the Citadelle.
+We started by walking up to Château Frontenac and then went along the Terrasse Dufferin to the Citadelle.
 From here there is a view over the so-called "Plains of Abraham" which you can see in the first photo below.

 plains of abraham

-The Terrasse Dufferin is a wooden promenade that runs infront of the Hotel Frontenac to the Citadelle.
+The Terrasse Dufferin is a wooden promenade that runs infront of Château Frontenac to the Citadelle.

 terrasse dufferin

-"Do not forget to enterain strangers, for by so doing some people have enterained angels without knowing it"
+Do not forget to entertain strangers, for by so doing some people have entertained angels without knowing it.

 As you approach the scultpure you see what looks like a man resting from his travels and begging: